JohnErnsthausen/roc/README.md

 ## Documentation for users

-Documentation in this repository will undergo major revisions in the coming weeks.
-Please bare with me as I build the documentation for you.
+Documentation in this repository is available in the `docs` directory.

 ## Obtain a Taylor Series of a function